calnix/stakingPro/Documentation/ContractExplanations.md

 - Checks if endTime was set, as per `activateCooldown()`, else skips to next vault

 # Pool Management functions

+OPERATOR_ROLE is required to call the following functions:

 ## stakeOnBehalfOf